Gainward777/CV_DataCleaner/README.md

 # CV_DataCleaner
 When downloading images from the Internet using a scraper like bing_image_downloader, there is a problem of strong data noise.
-This set is designed to solve this problem.
+This set is designed to clear the data after downloading and prepare for use.

 <br><strong>Sequential launch of utilities to get the final result:</strong><br>